Chaoste/web-api-demos/README.md

 - Share API (Demo: share link to this page)

 Optional: PWA, Battery, Server Sent Events, Geolocation (Demo: show a map and the users position on it)

-## TODO

-- Working Router
-- Demonstrate on peoples phones
-- Render code snippets in the app
-- Carousel